 Along with medical director, Dr. Jason Wittmer, our team is instrumental in helping diagnose, treat, manage and provide education for patients with respiratory problems.
 On the inpatient units respiratory therapists work one-on-one to develop a respiratory care plan that is best suited to each patient's needs.

 Respiratory therapists also treat people on an outpatient basis by doctor referral.
-Outpatient procedures include pulmonary function tests, breath alcohol tests, pulmonary rehabilitation and pulse oximetry.
+Outpatient procedures include pulmonary function tests, pulmonary rehabilitation and pulse oximetry.